21 Home Improvement Projects to Tackle in 2022

 What it gives you an excuse to buy: If you didn’t already grab a pair of channel lock pliers for faucet repair, you’ll definitely want to pick some up for this task.

+Under-sink storage can lead to stains and spills.
 When the floor of your sink cabinet needs a spruce-up, lay down squares of self-adhesive vinyl tile.
 They’re about a buck a square at home centers and provide an easy-to-wipe-clean surface.
-Need more organization?
-Try building this cabinet door storage rack.

 Raise an Adjustable Entry Door Threshold

 Those big screwheads in the threshold of a newer entry door aren’t just decorative; they raise or lower a narrow strip set in the threshold.
 So if you’ve noticed a draft under the door, try this: On a sunny day, turn off the lights and close nearby curtains.
 Lie down and look for daylight under the door.
 A sliver of light sneaking in at both corners of the door is normal.
-But if you see light between the threshold and the door, grab your screwdriver.
-Here’s how to raise the threshold.
+But if you see light between the threshold and the door, grab your screwdriver and raise the threshold.